eea/eea.corpus/README.md

 The latest EEA Corpus dataset can be produced by visiting [global catalogue](http://search.apps.eea.europa.eu/)  > See all results > download csv.

 Once the csv file is downloaded, you can pass it to this application to be analysed.
+Make sure your first column is the "document text" to be analysed.
+The other columns are considered metadata.

 You may download an already generated large EEA corpus data for testing like this: curl -L -o data.csv https://www.dropbox.com/s/sihmoc4wwpl0kr2/data_all.csv?dl=1